Xomega-Net/Xomega.Docs/docs/framework/services/querying.md

 ```

 :::caution
-If you provide either an invalid operator or fewer values than the operator expects (e.g. 1 value for the `Between` operator), then the method will not change the query, but will add a corresponding error to the `currentErrors` using the specified property name in the text of the error message.
+If you provide either an invalid operator or fewer values than the operator expects (e.g. 1 value for the `Between` operator), then the method will not change the query but will add a corresponding error to the `currentErrors` using the specified property name in the text of the error message.
 :::

 ## Query operators{#operators}

 Xomega Framework provides a flexible and extensible framework for defining operators that can be used in conjunction with additional filter values or as filters by themselves without any additional values.

-Each operator has one or more names that it can be looked up by in the operators registry, which provides the flexibility to use multiple aliases, e.g. `EQ`, `=`, `==`, `Is`, `Equal`, `Equals`.
+Each operator has one or more names that it can be looked up by in the registry of operators, which provides the flexibility to use multiple aliases, e.g. `EQ`, `=`, `==`, `Is`, `Equal`, `Equals`.
 The same comparison operator may be used by different names for different types of values, e.g. `LessOrEqual` for numbers and `EarlierOrAt` for dates.

 All operators in Xomega Framework inherit from the `Operator` base class, which is constructed with the following parameters.
 - `NumberOfValues` - the number of values the operator takes (0-2).
 For operators that take an unbounded list of values, such as `In`, this parameter is set to -1.